Clumber Park

 The gardens and the estate are managed by the National Trust and are open to the public all year round.
-In 2020/21 over 350,000 people visited Clumber Park, making it one of the National Trust's top ten most visited properties.
+In 2025, 715,889 people visited Clumber Park, making it one of the National Trust's most visited properties.
+The Lime Tree Avenue, two miles long, with 1,296 common lime, the longest of its kind in Europe, was planted in 1840.